Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 Policies regarding probation, dismissal, and appeal are determined by the faculty and CSU in their absolute discretion subject to acceptance by the governing board of CSU.

-Procedures relative to undergraduate scholastic standards are administered through the Center for Advising and Student Achievement (CASA).
+Procedures relative to undergraduate scholastic standards are administered through the Collaborative for Student Achievement.
 Those students whose scholastic achievement is less than that required for graduation are placed on probation or dismissed from CSU.

 Good Standing - Minimum Cumulative GPA